railwayapp/docs/src/docs/reference/backups.md

 ## How it works

-When mounted to a service, backups can be manually created, deleted and restored.
+When a [volume](/reference/volumes) is mounted to a service, backups can be manually created, deleted and restored.
 And they can also work on a Daily/Weekly/Monthly schedule.

-Schedules are beta and exist behind a feature-flag, that can be toggled in the service settings panel.
+Schedules are beta and exist behind a feature-flag, that can be toggled in the service settings panel and then enabled in the Backups tab of a service.

 ## Retention